Dooders/Dooders/docs/diary.md

 ## 2022-12-05 Building out the Dooder step process

-I'm first going to create a custom dictionary class to handle the imternal models.
+I'm first going to create a custom dictionary class to handle the internal models.
+That way I can easily access the weights and biases of every model

+Then I'm going to update the movement policy to be goal-based.
+The goal will be inferred by the Dooder's state.

 ## 2022-12-04: Managing multiple learning models